hdShang/arxiv-daily/docs/cs-CL/2025-12-16/papers/251214085v1-multilingual-and-continuous-backchannel-prediction-a-cross-lingual-s.md

 ---
 layout: default
-title: Multilingual and Continuous Backchannel Prediction: A Cross-lingual Study
+title: "Multilingual and Continuous Backchannel Prediction: A Cross-lingual Study"
 ---

 # Multilingual and Continuous Backchannel Prediction: A Cross-lingual Study